nanjalaruth/Somatic-and-Germline-variant-Identification-from-Tumor-and-normal-Sample-Pairs/README.md

 ```

 #### Conversion of the SAM file to BAM file, sorting and indexing
-A BAM(Binary Alignment/Map) format is an equivalent to sam but its developed for fast processing and indexing.
+A Binary Alignment Map (BAM) format is an equivalent to sam but its developed for fast processing and indexing.
 It stores every read base, base quality and uses a single conventional technique for all types of data.
 The produced BAM files were sorted by read name and indexing was done for faster or rapid  retrieval.
 At the end of the every BAM file,  a special end of file (EOF) marker is usually written, the samtools index command also checks for this and produces an error message if its not found.

 ```